 For the same reasons, you cannot use zinc sprays, powder coatings, etc on a welding table.

-Furthermore, paint easily resists the low voltage current and makes it impractical to connect the working (ground) clamp on it.
-You can only connect the clamp directly to the workpiece.
+Finally, paint easily resists the low voltage current and makes it impractical to connect the working (ground) clamp on it.
+You can only connect the clamp to clean metal.